chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 + The Two Product Principle
 + Solving one customer problem while building your capacity to improve...

----

-Product - Customer focused

-Specializing generalists
++ Specializing generalists
-Communities of practice
++ Communities of practice
++ Scale is not your problem

 ---